DLee1993/EDE-Everyday-Digital-Essentials/Contributing.md

 -   No JSX
 -   No UI imports
 -   Can import from `lib/`
--   Contains state, derived values, and actions
+-   Contains state, derived values, and functions

 ---